evgorov/PW_ML/doc/api.md

 **`POST /signup`**

 If userpic is included in request, then whole request should be encoded with `multipart/form-data`.
+If user with email is already registered this method should return 403.

 *Request parameters:*